 BEST HIGH TOP BASKETBALL SHOES

 I’ve put this at the bottom of the list mainly because the Curry 4 isn’t a true high top.
 You can call that cheating – I won’t argue!
-Still though, it’s technically a high top since that ankle collar which is merely a compression sleeve rises up to a high top level.
+Still though, it’s technically a high top since that ankle collar, which is merely a compression sleeve, rises up to a high-top level.

 The Curry 4 is a very minimal shoe.
 You can really feel it while playing in it – and I mean that in the best possible way.
 It’s not a shoe for a big guy due to some things I’ll mention in its drawbacks but I loved how the shoe cups your foot and adjusts to pretty much any foot shape you can imagine.
-Yes, even for us wide footers.

 Traction is fantastic once you give it some time, the upper is a knit & synthetic leather combo which is awesome and for such a light & minimal shoe, support is magnificent.
 It won’t restrict you or slow you down but it’ll provide adequate lateral as well as torsional support at all times.

 Think of the Curry 4 as something to play in when you’re feeling very tired of those classic, bulky high tops.
 This is the complete opposite of that.
 Feels almost like a thick, hard sock that’s safe to hoop in.

 Remember I’ve mentioned it’s not a big men’s shoe?
 That’s mainly due to its cushion setup.
 The shoe feels super minimal but the same goes for its midsole, unfortunately.
 If you’re looking for a very responsive, quick, and low to the ground ride – this will do.

-ADIDAS CRAZY EXPLOSIVE 2017 PRIMEKNIT
+ADIDAS CRAZY EXPLOSIVE 2017 PRIMEKNITFULL REVIEW 🛒 AMAZON

 If you’d like some of that comfort of a sleeve hugging your ankle – this one’s great for that.
 However, unlike the Curry 4, I believe the CE 2017 PK is a ridiculously fantastic performer in just about every way imagined.
 I simply never get tired of praising it, so let me praise it once again.

 Pretty much everything about the shoe screams performance.
 It’s light, it’s mad comfortable thanks to that slick Primeknit upper.
 The full-length Boost cushion setup is something you should experience for yourself to grasp what it has to offer.

 No real restrictions, no gimmicks.
 Just every component working well with one another and providing a hassle-free experience.
 It’s not a shoe for guards.
 It’s not a shoe for big guys.
 It’s a shoe for everybody.

 I always find a tough time finding flaws for this one.
 But let’s point some stuff out you should still be aware of.

 2016’s LeBron Soldier 10, the first true high top in the list is no slouch of a shoe.
 LeBron’s Soldier line which is supposed to be more of a mid-tier choice for consumers with a tighter budget is actually one of the most consistent shoe lines to date.

-If a shoe properly utilizes a high cut form factor and balances out what would normally seem a bulky shoe, it’s a LeBron shoe.
+If a shoe properly utilizes a high-cut form factor and balances out what would normally seem a bulky shoe, it’s a LeBron shoe.

 For a laceless shoe, the support and containment it offers for your foot are fantastic.
 Once you get the size right and give ’em some time to adjust to your foot, the Soldier 10 should feel like a mini tank on your foot, but in a good way.
-The ankle collar is pretty stiff, so not a Curry 4/CE 2017 scenario.
+The ankle collar is well-structured, so not a Curry 4/CE 2017 scenario.

 For such a secure shoe that appears to cater towards bigger players, I don’t feel like its cushion setup does that justice.
 It’s pretty damn firm.